 The following are criminal cases heard Thursday in Skagit County Superior Court:

-A 37-year-old Friday Harbor man was sentenced to three years, two months in prison after pleading guilty to several charges.
+n A 32-year-old transient man was sentenced to four years, six months in prison after pleading guilty to three counts of third-degree child molestation.